 Feta marinated in oil and flavoured with ingredients like herbs, spices or lemon zest can be delicious, and we're seeing more of it in the supermarket.

-Marinated feta makes a great addition to an antipasto plate, can liven up a salad or toasted sandwich and is just as good eaten straight from the tub.
-You'll generally pay more for the marinated product, so try making your own using our recipe.
+Marinated feta makes a great addition to an antipasto plate, it can liven up a salad or toasted sandwich and it's just as good eaten straight from the tub.
+You'll generally pay more for the marinated product, so try making your own using our marinated feta recipe.

 Crumbled feta caters to a market in the same way as grated mozzarella or shaved parmesan.
 It may be handy for salads or pasta or pizzas, but you pay for the convenience of having somebody else pre-crumble your cheese for you.
 In most cases it's cheaper to buy a block and crumble it yourself, which you have to admit, is pretty easy!